Buying and Planting Flower Seed

 Remove Seed Pods

 Annuals soon accomplish their growth and hastily decline if their seed pods are not carefully removed.
-Many of them may continue to bloom throughout the Summer if careful attention is given this detail.
+Many of them may continue to bloom throughout the Summer if careful attention is given to this detail.